mboudet/gopublish/README.md

 `public_folder`: Path to the public folder of the managed repository
 `copy_data`: If set to True, the data will be copied when published.
 Else, it will be moved, and a symlink will be created
 `has_baricadr`: Whether the repository is managed by baricadr.
 Users will be able to pull the data from the web UI if set to true
+`allowed_users`: List of users allowed to publish in this repository `allowed_groups`: List of groups allowed to publish in this repository